 Familiar faces abound on the list.
-Amazon.com, Southwest Airlines, Nordstrom's, UPS, Apple, the usual suspects -- even FedEx, despite the most spectacular example of bad customer service posted on YouTube in 2011.
+Amazon.com, Southwest Airlines, Nordstrom's, UPS, Apple, the usual suspects -- even FedEx, despite some spectacular examples of bad customer service posted on YouTube.

 The write-ups for each company were PowerPoint brief, hitting the highest points.
 We detected a trend: